solid-contrib/specification-tests/README.md

 ```shell
 ./run.sh -d . css
 ```

+## Tips for CSS
+For testing CSS, the run script has the ability to register test accounts on a fresh server installation.
+It depends on node 18+ being available.
+It calls `clientCredentials.js` to add the required client ids and secrets to a temporary env file.

 ## Creating a script for a CI workflow
 If you just want to run tests against a single test subject, for example in a CI workflow, you can create a script such as this one which will run the tests embedded in the latest published CTH image: